krabberod/VirVar_transcriptomes/README.md

 # VirVar transcriptomes
-Resources for VirVar.
+Resources for Virar.
 Workshop 27-29 Sept 2021

 From Jan: